hero

 x = {hue,saturation,brightness}

-, or using the method
+, or use the method

 x = Color(hue,saturation,brightness)